AdrianApan/personal-site/_posts/testing-a-modern-react-app.md

 ![Example app demo](https://raw.githubusercontent.com/AdrianApan/personal-site/master/public/assets/blog/posts/testing_app_example.gif)

-This might be a contrived example since real world application are fairly more complex of course.
+This might be a contrived example since real world applications are more complex of course.
 However, trimmed back sufficiently, we can come up the following functionality:

 - Query an API endpoint (`GET` call)
 - Pull the data from the endpoint and store it in Redux